Samuelbahiru/Html-and-CSS/README.md

-# html_projects
+# html plus css
-this is web design class projects repository

-samuel bahiru, i submit the test paper yestarday id= 056/BSC-B1/20
+this is a repo from the web design class. this repository include the css and html part that we learned in class with notes encoded inside the program